mmann1123/pyGIS/pygis/_build/html/_sources/docs/f_rs_extraction.md

 ## Extracting data by coordinates

 To extract values at a coordinate pair, translate the coordinates into array indices.
+For extraction by geometry, for instance with a shapefile, see [extract by point geometry](f_rs_extraction_point).

 ```{code-cell} ipython3
 import geowombat as gw